SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 `sumologic-prometheus` defines the way telegraf operator will expose the metrics.
 They are going to be exposed in prometheus format on port `9273` and `/metrics` path.

-**NOTE** If you apply annotations on pod which is subject of other object, e.g. DaemonSet, it won't take affect.
+**NOTE** If you apply annotations on Pod which is subject of other object, e.g. DaemonSet, it won't take affect.
-In such case, the annotation should be added to pod specification in DeamonSet template.
+In such case, the annotation should be added to Pod specification in DeamonSet template.

-After restart, the pod should have additional `telegraf` container.
+After restart, the Pod should have additional `telegraf` container.

 To scrape and forward exposed metrics to Sumo Logic, please follow one of the following scenarios: